gtremper/Network-Motif/src/README.txt

 Python wrapper for Kavosh motif finding algorithm

-There's very little documentation for this so the following is just what I've discovered from the code and the example files
+There's very little documentation for this so the following is just what I've discovered from the code and the example files.
+I've modified the code so that the input is much simpler.
+To run, simply run ./Kavosh sizeOfMotif.
+It will use the edgelist titled result/OUTPUT.txt.
+Our python code creates this edgelist in the findMotif() function

 ------ Compile -------
 just run "make" in this directory.
 An executable called "Kavosh" is created

 ------- Kavosh Format ---------
+These are commented out in the c++ code because they're unnecessary for our purposes

 There are a few flags to put after "./Kavosh" in order to run it correctly

 -h Display help